Propane (Compressed)

 (ii) the gas in the container is maintaining pressure in a supply line, or

-(d) check valves for a portable compressed gas container are installed as close as possible to fuel gas and oxygen regulators.
+(d) check valves and flashback arrestors for a portable compressed gas container are installed as close as possible to fuel gas and oxygen regulators, and

 Workplace Hazardous Materials Information System Regulation - Occupational Health and Safety Act